Climate Change Issues

 approaching catastrophic climate changes

-and what must be done if we are to successfully prevent the devastation we face.
+and what must be done if we are to successfully prevent any of the devastations we face.

 The Climate Change arguments of this page can be describe as:

-1. The scientific community has concluded that climate change is real, threatening our ecosystem and is significantly excellerated by human activity.
+1. The scientific community has concluded that climate change is real, is threatening our ecosystem and is significantly accelerated by human activity.
+In 2011 and 2012, it is notable that leading environmental scientists were once again surprised the rate of threatening climate changes.

-2. Even the more conservative estimates of the rate and extent of climate change predict that if not significantly reduced in the next few years, we face catastrophic and irreparable threats as ecosystem tipping points are breached.
+2. Even the past, more conservative estimates of the rate and extent of climate change predict that if not significantly reduced in the next few years, we face catastrophic and irreparable threats when ecosystem tipping points are breached.

-4. Given the global scope and difficulties of stopping, much less reversing the factors causing climate change, any plan that is compromised by national and economic interests is likely to be inadequate and fatally late.
+4. Given the global scope and difficulties of stopping, much less reversing the factors causing climate change, any plan that is compromised by national and economic interests is likely to be inadequate and fatally late, which is why it is imperative that the best science of tipping points inform and guide the political time frame.

-5. In essence, a socialist approach to climate change is necessary if we are to succeed.
-It would be based on three primary positions; first that any climate change prevention plan must be based on the best science available, second that all people's needs be considered, based on their vulnerability to climate change and not citizenship or economic status and third that no political, military or economic interference be allowed to sabotage the success of the plan.
+6. Therefore, it is clear that a socialist approach to climate change is necessary if we are to succeed.
+It would be based on three primary positions; (1) that any climate change prevention plan must be based on the best science available, (2) that all people's needs be considered, based on their vulnerability to climate change and not citizenship or economic status and (3) that no political, military or economic interference be allowed to sabotage the success of the plan.

 The importance and substance of this argument for a socialist based plan are further argued in the following documents.
 Clarifications and additions welcomed.

 1. Prevent Climate Change Catastrophe Earlier position paper from 12/06/2006 on CCDS web site.
-Additional sources and links.
+Additional sources and links available from Walter Teague.
+[History of effort to adopt a Climate Change position and paper in CCDS.]

 2. Marxism Ecology and Globalization Writings on Eco-Socialism by David Schwartzman.

 3. Why [is there] No Call to PREVENT coming Catastrophic Climate Change?
 Questions from 11/7/06 and updated 8/6/08 by W. Teague.
-Additional sources and links.
+Additional sources and links available from Walter Teague.

 4. Leadership in the face of Catastrophic Climate Change?
 A draft comparing the failure of leadership around Katrina and the challenge of preventing catastrophic climate change.
 PDF version